yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     > **Note**: Enabling the `Dependabot security updates` will also automatically enable `Dependency graph` and `Dependabot alerts`.

     ![The GitHub Repository Security and Analysis blade under the GitHub repository Settings tab.
 We enable Dependabot alerts and security updates here.](media/hol-ex1-task2-step2-1.png "GitHub Security & Analysis Settings")

+    > **Note**: The alerts for the repository may take some time to appear.
+The rest of the steps for this task rely on the alerts to be present.

 3. To observe Dependabot issues, navigate to the `Security` tab and select the `View Dependabot alerts` link.
 You should arrive at the `Dependabot alerts` blade in the `Security` tab.